sweepai/sweep/docs/installation.md

 - [Install Sweep](https://github.com/apps/sweep-ai)
 - [Enable Issues in Repo](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository)

+## Step 1: Create an Issue 🐞

+Create a new issue in your repository.
+The issue title should start with "Sweep: ", like "Sweep: In sweepai/app/ui.py, use an os-agnostic temp directory" for Sweep to create an PR to solve it.

+## Step 2: Responding to Sweep 💬

+If you notice any issues with the pull request, comment on the pull request with "Sweep: " and your comment, e.g. "Sweep: use PyTorch instead of Tensorflow".
+You can also comment in the issue and code.
+For more details on this see [Commenting](https://docs.sweep/commenting).

-## Step 1: Star Sweep Repository ⭐
+## Step 3: Star Sweep Repository ⭐

-First, make sure to star our [open-source GitHub repo](https://github.com/sweepai/sweep) to stay updated with all the latest features and improvements.
+Make sure to star our [open-source GitHub repo](https://github.com/sweepai/sweep) for better results!
+Also join our [Discord](https://discord.gg/sweep-ai) to stay updated with all the latest features and improvements.
 We're constantly enhancing Sweep based on your feedback.

-## Step 2: Best Practices 📝
+## Bonus: Best Practices for Prompting Sweep 📝

 To get the most out of Sweep, we recommend the following best practices.
 The better the input, the better Sweep's output!